Alocasia boa A.Hay is the accepted scientific name for this species. It was first described by Alistair Hay in Blumea in 1991.

-The temps had started dropping toward the end of October so I moved the plants into the sunrooms, the den, butler’s pantry and kitchen.
+The temps had started dropping toward the end of October so I moved the plants into the sunrooms, the den, the butler’s pantry, and the kitchen.
 I noticed Alocasia boa had another baby when I was taking photos on November 23 (2012).

 By July 23, 2013, Alocasia boa is still hanging in there.
 Actually, there were two in this photo.

 Next thing I know there were several Alocasia boa babies… I put them in a smaller pot.

 Strangely enough, the little plants didn’t seem to want to grow.
 When temps got cooler I moved the Alocasia into the basement for the winter.
 Alocasia boa decided to go dormant AGAIN and did not return in 2014.